 - “We simply cannot allow one-third of all the food we produce to go to waste or be lost because of inappropriate practices, when 870 million people go hungry every day” FAO Director-General José Graziano da Silva stated.

-Who is going to take responsibility for food waste in 2019?
+Who is going to take responsibility for food waste in the future?

 Food waste is a shared responsibility between the producer and the consumer.
 Whilst you may believe that most food waste is down to consumers buying more than they need and thus wasting food, this is a misconception.